masaki0710/PRayGround/README.md

 3. Set the `<path/to/PRayGround>/build` for the binary location ( **Where to build the binaries** ).

 4. Press `Configure` button at the bottom of the window.
 When a window popped up, be careful with the settings for the platform to build.
-You must select **Visual Studio 16 2019** as the generator to use the recent features of C++, and specify the **x64** for the generator platform because OptiX only supports 64-bit builds.
+You must select **Visual Studio 17 2022** as the generator to use the recent features of C++, and specify the **x64** for the generator platform because OptiX only supports 64-bit builds.

 5. Press `Finish` button and configuration will start.
-If errors occur while configuring, it may be due to `OptiX_INCLUDE_NOTFOUND` error.
-If so, please set `OptiX_INCLUDE` to the path of Optix library include.
-On Windows, OptiX include directory may be located in `C:ProgramData\NVIDIA Corporation\OptiX SDK <your version>`.
+At the configuration, please be sure to set `OptiX_PATH`.
+On Windows, OptiX may be located in `C:ProgramData\NVIDIA Corporation\OptiX SDK <your version>`.

 6. When configulation finished, press `Generate`.